rum-and-code/elixir-accounting/README.md

 # Elixir Accounting

+🚧 ALPHA STATUS - use at your own risk 🚧

 This library is the basis of a double-entry accounting system.

 Whenever you need to track money movements in a project, this library will help you build a system that makes sense from an accounting perspective.